gabtar/aconcagua/README.md

 ### TODO:

+- [ ] Do/clear TODOs/Ideas...

 #### Move generation:
 - [ ] Try to improve make and unmake move
+- [ ] Refactor to use a serializeMove/moveFactory constructor instead of the builder
 - [ ] Add an specific function to get only captures/checks moves for quiescent
 - [ ] Use a move list/array, so as to get rid of 'appends' in moves(it should improve search performance)